James-Fitz/rock-paper-scissors-lizard-spock/README.md

 <br>

+There is also a 150ms delay on the functions to display the icons that were chosen by the user and computer.
+This was done to simulate a more realistic game, rather than instantaneous choices being made and displayed.

 When the player wins, the win round message is displayed and the players score is increased by one.
 ![Image of round results area when player wins](readme-images/round-win.webp)